A Decades Long Saxophone Journey

 Eastern Music.
 From what they have told me my guess is they

-make the Antigua Saxophones, and they have worked with Peter Ponzo,
+make the Antigua Saxophones, and they say they have worked with

 Breathing.
 I've seen these videos that talk about three part